 Botulinum toxin injections

-This is an option that usually works well for armpit sweating.
+Botulinum toxin injections are an option that usually works well for armpit sweating.
 Treatment consists of many small injections just under the skin in the affected areas.
 The botulinum toxin stops the nerves in the skin that control the sweat glands from working.
 Botulinum toxin is not licensed to treat sweating of the palms and face.
 This is because there is a risk that the injections may stop some of the nearby small muscles of the hands or face from working.

 The downside of botulinum toxin is that the effect usually wears off after 4-12 months.
 Therefore, to keep working, the treatment needs repeating when the effect wears off.